 Many cases of acute infectious diarrhea in HIV-infected patients become chronic and are difficult to eradicate.
 Many of the opportunistic enteric pathogens in the AIDS patient can lead to malabsorption (MAC, microsporidia).
 This can be severe and may warrant hospital admission for nutritional support and aggressive GI workup.47

-Acute infectious diarrhea is one of the most common problems seen in the emergency department.
+Acute infectious diarrhea is one of the most common clinical problems.
 A thorough history and physical examination suggests the diagnosis and treatment in most cases.
 It also avoids the unnecessary use of diagnostic testing.
-Although the majority of patients who present to the ED will have self-limited and mild disease, many will have conditions that warrant use of empiric antibiotics and anti-motility agents.
+Although the majority of patients who present will have self-limited and mild disease, many will have conditions that warrant use of empiric antibiotics and anti-motility agents.
 Judicious use of antibiotics limits the spread of resistant bacteria and has been shown to be effective in treating patients' symptoms in select cases.
 The top priority in management of the diarrhea patient is to evaluate and manage dehydration.
 This can be done safely by oral administration of fluids and electrolytes in most patients.
 Intravenous fluids are reserved for those patients who are unable to drink, have severe dehydration, or have hemodynamic instability.
-The majority of patients presenting to the ED can be managed and sent home; however, a low threshold for admission of immunosuppressed patients is important.
+The majority of patients can be managed and sent home; however, a low threshold for admission of immunosuppressed patients is important.